 Late-night exercise could be contributing to your discomfort.
 Night sweats can happen when your temperature rises above a certain thermo-neutral level, which adjusts with your circadian rhythm.
 Exercise raises your body temperature15, which can set off a hypothalamic response, causing sweat.

 Learn More: Exercise and Sleep – Target Your Workout Time

-Smoking has been famous for being harmful to our health for decades, and it could exacerbate night sweating as well.
+Smoking has been famous for being harmful to our health for decades, and it could exacerbate night sweats as well.
 According to research on cigarette smokers versus “never smokers,” cigarette smoking is connected to hot flashes and night sweating.

 The reason appears to be related to higher androstenedione and androgen levels, particularly a higher androgen to estrogen ratio, so cutting back on cigarettes or quitting could help alleviate night sweats.

 Alcohol can cause excessive sweating even days after consumption.
-When you ingest alcohol, your heart rate typically heightens, causing blood vessels to expand, triggering the release of sweat.
+When you ingest alcohol, your heart rate typically heightens, causing blood vessels to expand, and triggering the release of sweat.

 Individuals who drink regularly or heavily could experience alcohol withdrawal and night sweats as a result.
 The withdrawals and sweating may be temporary but could last for several days.

 According to research done by the University of Massachusetts Medical School, mindfulness and relaxation techniques may alleviate hot flashes and night sweats.
 The study showed that regular use of these techniques, including meditative body scans and sitting meditation, can significantly improve night sweats.